 The Zell Miller Grant Program provides grant assistance to residents of Georgia pursuing Certificates or Diplomas at Georgia's public eligible postsecondary institutions.
 The Zell Miller Grant Program does not include a high school academic requirement, however, recipients are required to have a minimum postsecondary cumulative grade point average of 3.5 at the end of each term.
+The Zell Miller Grant pays 100% tuition.
 The purpose of the Zell Miller Grant Program is to encourage Georgians to obtain technical education in order to increase the knowledge and skills of Georgia's workforce.

-Student Access Loan - Technical (SALT) Program
+Student Access Loan

-The Student Access Loan - Technical (SALT) Program is a need-based, low interest loan program administered by the Georgia Student Finance Authority (GSFA).
-The SALT Program may be funded by state general funds, proceeds from the Georgia Lottery for Education and public and/or private donations.
+The Student Access Loan (SAL) Program is a need-based, low interest loan program administered by the Georgia Student Finance Authority (GSFA).
+The SAL Program may be funded by state general funds, proceeds from the Georgia Lottery for Education and public and/or private donations.
 The purpose of the program is to assist with the affordability of a college education at one of Georgia's public technical colleges and encourage timely persistence to the achievement of postsecondary credentials.
-The loans, or portions of the loans, are forgivable for recipients who graduate with a minimum cumulative grade point average of 3.5.
+The loans, or portions of the loans, are forgivable for recipients who graduate with a minimum cumulative grade point average of 3.5 in the program that the loan was originally borrowed under.

-Students applying for SALT must meet all general eligibility requirements, citizenship, Georgia residency, enrollment status, satisfactory academic progress, selective service, defaulted loan, Drug-Free Act, and Incarceration.
+Students applying for SAL must meet all general eligibility requirements, citizenship, Georgia residency, enrollment status, satisfactory academic progress, selective service, defaulted loan, Drug-Free Act, and incarcerated.

-All students applying for SALT must complete a FAFSA and an application with Georgia Student Finance Commission (GSFC) at www.GAcollege411.org.
+All students applying for SAL must complete a FAFSA and an application with Georgia Student Finance Commission (GSFC) at www.GAcollege411.org.
 GSFC shall designate an open application cycle period for the state fiscal year and only collect applications during such period.
 Application cycle periods are subject to available funding and application volume.
+The application process is random and not guaranteed for selection.

 Students must be enrolled at least half-time (6 credit hours).
-Students cannot borrow more than \$3,000 in an award year.
+Students cannot borrow more than \$3,000 in an award year and no more than \$1,500 in one term.
 The aggregate loan limit per borrower may not exceed \$12,000.
 Borrowers are required to make monthly Keep In Touch (KIT) payments while enrolled in school and while in grace period (six months).
 Monthly KIT payments will be due each month, approximately sixty days after the first loan disbursement, and in accordance with the repayment schedule set by Georgia Student Finance Authority (GSFA).